Dynamical Magic Transitions in Monitored Clifford+T Circuits: Discussion and Outlook

 We may also view $T$ gates as coherent errors on an encoded stabilizer state~\cite{greenbaum2017modeling,bravyi2018correcting,HuangDohertyFlammia19,iverson2020coherence,VBB2023,BVB2023,magic8pt2}; from this viewpoint magic is a coherent, pure-state analog of the entropy that would come from Pauli channels.
 This suggests interesting directions in the entropy-purification settings~\cite{gullans2020purification}.
 In particular, in our setups magic is injected throughout the time-evolution; this does not directly correspond to the original dynamical purification setup~\cite{gullans2020purification}, where all entropy is injected at the start (i.e., the input is a maximally mixed state).
 Although the purification and entanglement phase transitions were found to coincide in (1+1)D and (2+1)D for Clifford circuits~\cite{gullans2020purification, Purif2D, MIPTs_d_plus_one}, where they can be mapped to the same statistical mechanics model~\cite{CFTmapping, jian2020mipt}, these two transitions might generically differ.
 Building on our settings, it would be appealing to attempt separating the purification and EE transitions by having a pure input state and dynamically mixing the state (i.e., decreasing the state's purity mid-circuit).
 Entanglement in the MSR can also display signatures of the dynamics of magic in the original circuit.
 Consider the entanglement in the MSR after all the monitor measurements.
 If MF occurs, then this final MSR state has non-overlapping $\mathcal{O}(1)$-weight measurements; when these are local (as they are for magic states ordered lexicographically following how $T$ gates occur, and by SP such that the original circuit regularly has layers with stabilizer output), the MSR obeys the area-law: the MSR is in an area-law stabilizer state, possibly tensored with a local $\mathcal{O}(1)$-sized unmeasured MSR block.
 Conversely, if MF does not occur, the MSR is expected to obey a volume-law since most measurements have support on an extensive number of magic states.
 This suggests that magic and entanglement transitions may be unified if one focuses on the entanglement properties in the MSR.
 Exploring this is another interesting direction for the future.

 \textit{Note added:} Independently of this work, Fux, Tirrito, Dalmonte, and Fazio~\cite{FTDF23} also studied magic and entanglement transitions in a similar setup.
-Using a considerably different approach, they also find that entanglement and magic transitions are in general distinct.
+Using a different approach, they also find that these transitions occur for different $p$ in general.
+However their approach suggests separate transitions also for $qD=\mathcal{O}(1)$ with uncorrelated monitoring, whereas in that case we find simultaneous transitions, cf. Secs.~\ref{sec:CPXtrans}, \ref{sec:SPtime_implications} and App.~\ref{app:add_qD}.